stefanodea/predictions-challenge/README.md

 # Intro

-Being stuck in the house due to COVID-19 and without any (or very few) basketball games, we thought it might be fun to share some of our data we use in https://newstats.eu and challenge you to give your predictions on historical data.
+Being stuck in the house and without any (or very few) basketball games, we thought it might be fun to share some of our data we use in https://newstats.eu and challenge you to give your predictions on historical data.